rancher/dashboard/docusaurus/docs/extensions/advanced/fix-annotations-published-extensions.md

 Starting with Shell version `3.0.0`, we have introduced a feature that allows developers to update annotations on published extension versions.
 This mechanism enables changes to persist in the `index.yaml` file over time and ensures that the `tgz` assets are re-packaged with the correct annotations (GitHub only).
 To leverage this mechanism, developers should follow this procedure:

 **1)** Copy over the contents of the root file `package.json` to have access to the yarn command alias `publish-pkgs`.
-You'll need to create the file on the branch where the Helm chart that serves your extension lives in
+You'll need to create the file in the branch where the Helm chart that serves your extension lives in.

 **2)** After identifying which extension version you want to fix the annotations for, go to branch of the repository where the Helm chart that serves your extension lives (for the examples we [provide](./../extensions-getting-started.md#creating-a-release) that branch should be `gh-pages`) and edit the `Chart.yaml` in `charts/<-YOUR-EXT->/<-EXT-VERSION-TO-FIX->/Chart.yaml` and change the annotations there as desired